-Georgie Frost is joined in the studio by Tom Church, Co-Founder, LatestDeals.co.uk.
-Today on the agenda, they discuss food price increases – apparently being blamed on a potential shortage of EU workers.
-Plus, the National Grid agrees to sell a majority stake in its gas pipe network.
+Georgie Frost is joined in the studio by Tom Church, Co-Founder of www.latestdeals.co.uk.
+Today on the agenda, they discuss boosting your pension pot, the Southern Rail train strikes and dealing with the Post Office despite yet more strikes so close to Christmas.
 All these stories and more on The News Review.

 Iran's state airline says it's signed a $16.6 billion deal with US aircraft maker Boeing.
 Iran Air will buy 80 passenger planes as part of a 10-year deal, in the biggest business agreement between the US and Iran since the 1979 Islamic Revolution.
 So is this the first big sign of a thawing relationship, or will matters be complicated by President-Elect Trump's indication of anti-Iranian policies?
 Matt Cox spoke to Howard Wheeldon, Founder of Wheeldon Strategic Advisory, to find out more.